JoeyMassana/Capstone_Project_Directory/README.md

 # Usage
-The cloud app is available at: https://analysis-of-employee-attrition-capstone-project.streamlit.app/ For a local deployment complete the following:
+The cloud app is available at: https://analysis-of-employee-attrition-capstone-project.streamlit.app/ For a local deployment, complete the following:
 1. Clone the repository or download the code files.
 2. Navigate to the directory containing the main .py script and the CSV files.
 3. Run the Streamlit app using the following command: "streamlit run [local directory]/app.py"